Developer Guide

 -

-Clearing all tags from a person where no tags of specified type exist
+Clearing all tags of a specific type from a person where no tags of specified type exist

 -